From the Up for Air series with Breathe Utah & Utah Clean Energy

 « Be sure to enter your raffle tickets to win prizes!
 Participants get one (4-hour category) or two (8-hour category) tickets with registration.
 You may buy more for $2 each for a better chance to win.

 « Grand prizes will be awarded to those with the most points on their scorecard!

 Cost (Donation to Breathe Utah & Utah Clean Energy)*

 Members: $20 | Non-members: $25 | +5 after Feb.
 16

 Members: $25 | Non-members: $30 | +5 after Feb.
 16

+*Signing up for CUFA includes a day pass to the gym.
 All participants receive one drink, dinner, a custom Up For Air Patagonia beanie and a raffle ticket with registration.
-(8-hour participant get two raffle tickets!)
+(8-hour participants get two raffle tickets!)

 Participants of CUFA see how many routes they can climb in a 4 or 8 hour period.

 Participants of RUFA see how many times they can ascend a peak in a 6, 12 or 24 hour period.